 COVID-19 is believed to be spread through droplets.
 When infectious people sneeze, cough or wipe their nose, surfaces can become contaminated for varying lengths of time.
 Cleaning surfaces can reduce the likelihood of someone contaminating their own hands with the virus, where they then might spread it to themselves through touching their mouth or eyes.
 Organisations should re-examine the frequency of their cleaning schedule, and ensure cleaning staff are adhering to the following guidelines.
 Read the cleaning guidelines here.

 The Rabbinical Council of Victoria has advised (17 March 2020) that Brit Milah should continue as normal, but the celebration should comply with the health and safety directions that have been announced by the Government.
+You should discuss what celebrations are possible with your Rabbi.

 The Melbourne Chevra Kadisha have provided advice for the community on their website.
 Read it here.